Review: Delta LA to Sydney in Economy with Kids

 As someone who flies this route every year or two, and as someone on a budget, I generally pick the cheapest flight.

 This time, it was cheapest to fly to and from Sydney instead of Brisbane, and Delta was the cheapest option with the best times.
-As we fly to the east coast of the USA, any stop on the west coast will do.
+As we fly to the East Coast of the USA, any stop on the West Coast will do.

 I found the Delta flight to be one of the most comfortable long-haul flights that I have been on (and I have been on a lot).
 My seat was slightly larger than normal, and I could tell that my seatbelt was longer.